berkley4/ungoogled-chromium-debian/.github/README.md

 - Extra Bromite and Vanadium patches (and generic patches derived from these projects)
 - A policy file is installed to help lock down the browser (use [this](https://chromeenterprise.google/policies/) as a reference guide)
 - The Web Bluetooth/HID/Serial/USB APIs are disabled, and the audio/video/screen capture APIs can be disabled via the policy file
+- Text fragments are disabled by default via the opilcy file (see [here](https://xsleaks.dev/docs/attacks/experiments/scroll-to-text-fragment/) for more info)
 - Some security/privacy themed flag files are installed to /etc/chromium.d